cbyrohl/scida/docs/largedatasets.md

 However, what if we are working with a very large data set (like the TNG50-1 cosmological simulation, which has $2160^3$ particles, $512$ times more than TNG50-4)?

+## Preparation
+First, we need to inform scida/dask about the resources it is allowed to use or allocate.
+By default, scida would use all available memory and CPU cores, which is not always desired, particularly on shared systems such as HPC clusters or [TNGLab](https://www.tng-project.org/data/lab/).

+scida provides a convenient `init_resources()` function that set up reasonable local resource defaults.
+**Call `scida.init_resources()` immediately after importing scida** and before any other dask operations .
+For TNGLab, we impose a default memory limit of 4GB via this mechanism.
+Monitor memory usage via the [dask dashboard](https://docs.dask.org/en/latest/dashboard.html).

 ## Starting simple: computing in chunks

 First, we can still run the same calculation as above, and it will "just work" (hopefully).